JordanSchuetz/PubNub-Presence-Tutorial/README.md

 ### Global Here Now

 When Global Here Now is checked, the ``pubnub.hereNow()`` function will return all current uuid's in every channel name that your client is subscribed too.
-Here is an example of what would be returned in the response of ``pubnub.hereNow()`` function:
+In order to make the ``hereNow()`` function a global here now, make sure to exclude the channel parameter in your function.
+If you include the channel parameter, it will only look at the whos in that specific channel.
+Here is an example of what would be returned in the response of a global ``pubnub.hereNow()`` function:

 ```
 {